 Sunday, October 22

 10:00 AM – 2 PM FREE

 The second annual Monarch Butterfly and Pollinator Festival takes flight at the Pearl with a People for Pollinators Parade led by the Pedaling Pollinators Butterfly Bikes, Monarch

 butterfly tagging demos, mass butterfly releases, education, food, music and fun.
 Costumes encouraged!
-The parade kicks off at 9:30 AM.
-Mass butterfly releases will take place at 10:30 and 12:00.
+We will gather for the parade at 9:30 AM, so come ready as your favorite pollinator.
+Butterfly releases will take place at 11:15 and 12:45.